 2. Video is a tool for powerful storytelling

 Admit it, videos give you the feels.
 When you’re reading text, your brain is busy reading, but when you’re watching a video, your brain is busy feeling.
-What’s great about feeling something is that it’s a perfect engagement method to get people to learn something.
+What’s great about feeling something is that it’s a perfect engagement method for people to learn something, too.

 It’s great to use the emotive quality of video to motivate your learners to value certain behaviors, procedures, or products, like we did for Stryker—see the video!

 Research has shown that 83% of human learning takes place visually.
-It stands to reason that video is a more efficient use of learning time, especially for an audience with a short attention span—everyone these days!
-See what just one minute of video accomplished for our medical device partner, Stryker!
+It stands to reason that video learning is a more efficient use of time, especially for an audience with a short attention span (uh, hello, everyone these days)!
+See what just one minute of video accomplished for our medical device partner, Stryker.

-Are you using video to develop content for your learners?
-If you are, I’m sure you’ve seen these very benefits from your video.
+Are you considering corporate training videos for your learners?
+If you are, I’m sure you’re already seeing the benefits.
 If you aren’t, start!
-Video is no longer something that is just nice to haveit’s something your learners are starting to expect.
+Video is no longer something that’s just nice to have—your learners expect it.